KirilStrezikozin/telegram-bot-cf-workers-and-gle-sheets/README.md

 > Just create and deploy a worker, create a bot with BotFather, create GoogleCloud free tier account, and set sheets webhook - that's all there's to it.
 Adress the guide below.

+This bot can:
+1. Retrieve and search data in a google sheet to reply to your search query.
+2. Provide language toggle for users
+3. Send messages on `/welcome`, `/help`, `/stop`, and more
+4. Uses different kinds of telegram inline keyboards
+5. Replies to the user's "hi", "bye", and "thank you" with a set of multiple responses

 # Contents

 - [Get Started with Workers](#get-started-with-workers)